 Still, I like quality bonds better than quality stocks for one irrefutable reason: They are less speculative.
-Stocks are a form of gambling.
+Stocks are a form of gambling online Info.
 (I’m investing in the business because I believe in it.)
 Bonds are IOU’s.
 (If the bond seller defaults, it pretty much ruins him.)

 I am reluctant to buy stocks right now, because they are twice as expensive as they should be (by traditional P/E standards).
 But since I know that stocks are good over the long haul and since I can’t predict the future (and may be wrong about stocks), I do want a portion of my passive-investment portfolio in them — but only a small part and that in index funds (which are conservative because they are so diversified).

 I like my municipal bonds because they give me a total payback amount I can count on.
 The only thing I must do is wait till they have matured.
 With corporate bonds, the guarantee of repayment isn’t as strong (companies do go bankrupt), but with Gross making the picks for me, I feel pretty safe.
 So, even though many experts are advising against bonds right now, I’m buying.
 And even though many experts are predicting another stock-market surge, I’m in stocks only in the most conservative way.

 And since that’s what I’m doing for myself, that’s what I’m recommending for you.